Xanax Addiction Treatment

 - Alternative therapies

-These approaches help you address the reasons you abuse drugs, change your behaviors and learn healthy skills to cope with difficult feelings.
+Individual therapy helps you address the reasons you abuse drugs and change your behaviors.
+You’ll learn healthy skills to cope with difficult feelings.
 Our staff attends to co-occurring mental health disorders as well.
 For instance, you may also be struggling with an anxiety disorder or depression.
 Drug rehab treats both your physical health and mental health.

 One therapeutic approach that we draw on in Xanax addiction treatment is cognitive behavioral therapy (CBT).
-This is a specific type of behavioral therapy used to treat substance abusers.
-It’s been widely studied and proven effective.
+This is a type of behavioral therapy used to treat substance abuse.
+It has been widely studied and proven effective.
 We use cognitive behavioral therapy in drug rehab to help you identify destructive thoughts and behaviors.
 You’ll practice replacing them with healthy ones.
 Cognitive behavioral therapy can be especially useful in treating depression, an anxiety disorder or underlying trauma.
 We may also use other therapies such as motivational interviewing or trauma therapies.

 - Sober-living residences